Information about Current Office Operations

 - Serves as the Front Desk for City Hall

-- Receives payment for a range of City functions, including assessments, parking tickets, administrative fines, and maintains a drop box for Rochester Public Utility bill payments
+- Receives payment for a range of City functions, including assessments, parking tickets, administrative fines, and maintains drop boxes for parking ticket payments and Rochester Public Utility bill payments

 - Sells 10 and 20-ride bus tickets, monthly bus passes, and student semester passes - see Rochester Public Transit for more bus info